Salvadel/soc-homelab-enviornment/README.md

 | [Static IP Configuration](architecture/static-ip-configuration.md) | IP assignment table and connectivity verification between all five VMs |

 ### Setup
-Follow these documents in order to build the lab enviornment.
+Follow these documents to build the lab environment.
 Each document covers the installation and configuration of a single component.

 | Order | Document | Description |
 |---|---|---|